electrode-io/memcache/README.md

 # memcache

-NodeJS memcached client
+NodeJS memcached client with the most efficient ASCII protocol parser.

 ## Features

--   Very efficient memcached ASCII protocol parser by using only NodeJS Buffer APIs
+-   Very efficient memcached ASCII protocol parser by using only [NodeJS Buffer APIs](https://nodejs.org/api/buffer.html).
 -   Optional compression for the data before sending to memcached

 ## Packages